glfw/glfw.github.io/download.md

 This contains:

 - The GLFW header file
-- 64-bit DLL and static library for Microsoft&trade; Visual C++ 2012 and
+- 64-bit release mode DLL and static library for Microsoft&trade; Visual C++ 2012 and MinGW-w64
-  MinGW-w64
 - The [User Guide and Reference Manual](documentation.html)
 - An abbreviated version of the release notes